Pope-Tribune: History

 The first Pope-Tribune, a single-cylinder runabout, was introduced in 1904.
+The engine displacement was 2128 cc with a bore of 133.35 mm and a stroke of 152.4 mm.
+The wheelbase was 1981 mm.
 It was to the design of Gilbert J. Loomis, who made the Loomis automobile of Westfield, Massachusetts.
 Model II also had a front-mounted, vertical, single-cylinder engine (with a 4.5in bore and a 4in stroke), wheel steering, sliding pinion gearbox, shaft drive and a bevel rear axle with a differential.